dotnet/runtime/docs/design/coreclr/botr/logging.md

 To write your own messages to the StressLog from C++, you can use the `STRESS_LOG_N(facility, level, msg, ...)` macros, i.e. `STRESS_LOG1(LF_GC, LL_ERROR, "A significant but non-fatal error occurred in the garbage collector!
 Here's my favorite number: %d\n", 42)` where the first argument is one or more logging facilities (you can combine them using `|` i.e. `LF_GC | LF_GCROOTS`), the second argument is a severity level, and the third argument is the log message format string.
 See [log facilities and levels](#log-facilities-and-levels), below, for more information.

 You can't write your own messages to the StressLog from C#.
-If for some reason you need to while testing, perhaps you could expose it via a custom icall.
+If for some reason you need to while testing, perhaps you could expose it via a custom qcall.

 Traditional .NET Runtime Logging
 --------------------------------